Matias-Garcia-dev/stratiFi-interview-project/README.md

 ## Installation
 1. Make sure you have `npm` installed globally: `npm install -g json-server` or `sudo npm install -g json-server`
 2. Clone the repository: `git clone https://github.com/Matias-Garcia-dev/stratiFi-interview-project.git`
+3. Use the main branch
-3. Navigate to the project directory: `cd stratifi-interview-project`
+4. Navigate to the project directory: `cd stratifi-interview-project`
-4. Install dependencies: `npm install`
+5. Install dependencies: `npm install`
-5. Start the development server: `npm run start` for the json server and the app.
+6. Start the development server: `npm run start` for the json server and the app.

 ## Usage
 Access the website locally at `http://localhost:5173`.
 Follow these steps: